cityofaustin/Residential-Permitting/index.md

 limit_projects_to: 6

 resources_title: Resources
-resources_summary_markdown: Here are some cool resoures
+resources_summary_markdown: Here are some cool resources
+resources_list_url: /resources

 toolkit_title: Residential Toolkit
 toolkit_summary_markdown: Are you changing or adding to your home?
 Check out our detailed permitting guides for some examples of common Austin residential projects.
+toolkit_list_url: /residential-toolkit

 ---